MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild.md

 ---
 title: MSBuild
-description: Explore how the Microsoft Build Engine (MSBuild) platform provides a project file with an XML schema to control builds in Visual Studio. ms.date: 11/03/2023 ms.topic: conceptual
+description: Explore how the Microsoft Build Engine (MSBuild) platform provides a project file with an XML schema to control builds. ms.date: 11/03/2023 ms.topic: conceptual
 helpviewer_keywords: